 As of Aug.
 27, a new brand has emerged.
 QSIS: “al-Qaeda Separatists in Iraq and Syria.”
-And that name comes from the group in Egypt, as well.
+And that name comes from a group in Egypt.
 What happened to Levant?
 Leaders in some Middle Eastern states are urging media to adopt the new name in an attempt to prevent Islam from being broadly associated with extremism.

 “The initiative by Dar al-Ifta came to express the institution’s rejection of many stereotypes that attach the name of Islam to bloody and violent acts committed by such groups,” he said to Al Arabiya News

 So, what will the final name of this group be?
 The ultimate problem is less about that and more about the narrative swirling around the reasons why.
 This is where it becomes a true marketing conundrum particularly from a cultural perspective.